ameraner/dsen2-cr/README.md

 `2` a validation sample, and `3` a test sample.
 The second, third, and fourth column indicate the subfolder names where the Sentinel-1, Sentinel-2 Cloudfree, and Sentinel-2 Cloudy images are located respectively.
 The fifth column finally states the filename of the image, that must be the same in the three folders.
 The three subfolders must be located in the path defined by the variable `input_data_folder` in the main script.

+If you wish to download the full list of patches used by this work, including the indication of the train/val/test split, you can find the full csv file [here](https://drive.google.com/file/d/116wlHxio-HHfpK9A6awTpQKcdgFhnXwc/view?usp=sharing) (you can ignore the last two columns in the file).
 # Trained Model Checkpoints
 The full DSen2-CR model trained by optimizing the CARL loss can be downloaded from Google Drive [here](https://drive.google.com/file/d/1L3YUVOnlg67H5VwlgYO9uC9iuNlq7VMg/view?usp=sharing).